ASA 103, Basic Coastal Cruising

 17. Describe the primary responsibilities of skipper and crew.

-18. Describe and apply the following Navigation Rules to avoid collisions: proceeding at a safe speed (Rule 6), determination of collision risk (Rule 7), and taking early and substantial action to avoid collision (Rule 8).
+18. Proceeding at a safe speed (Rule 6), determination of collision risk (Rule 7), and taking early and substantial action to avoid collision (Rule 8).

-21. Describe the location, color and illumination angles of required navigation lights on a 33-foot recreational vessel at anchor, under sail, and under power.
+21. Location, color and illumination angles of required navigation lights at anchor, under sail, and under power.

-22. Describe actions to be taken when operating a vessel in restricted visibility such as fog or haze including adaptation of speed and use of sound signals.
+22. Actions to be taken when operating a vessel in restricted visibility such as fog or haze including adaptation of speed and use of sound signals.

-23. Describe the meaning of basic maneuvering and warning signals (short and prolonged whistle blasts) for inland waters.
+23. Basic maneuvering and warning signals (short and prolonged whistle blasts) for inland waters.

 24. Describe the appearance and purpose of the ‘Diver Down’ and ‘Alpha’ flags.